John A. Volpe

 John Anthony Volpe (/ˈvoʊlpi/ VOHL-pee; December 8, 1908 – November 11, 1994) was an American businessman, diplomat, and politician from Massachusetts.
 A son of Italian immigrants, he founded and owned a large construction firm.
-Politically, he was a Republican in increasingly Democratic Massachusetts, serving as its 61st and 63rd Governor from 1961 to 1963 and 1965 to 1969, as the United States Secretary of Transportation from 1969 to 1973, and as the United States Ambassador to Italy from 1973 to 1977.
+Politically, he was a Republican in increasingly Democratic Massachusetts, serving as its 61st and 63rd governor from 1961 to 1963 and 1965 to 1969, as the United States secretary of transportation from 1969 to 1973, and as the United States ambassador to Italy from 1973 to 1977.
 As Secretary of Transportation, Volpe was an important figure in the development of the Interstate Highway System at the federal level.

 Early life and education

 Volpe was born on December 8, 1908, in Wakefield, Massachusetts.
-He was the son of Italian immigrants Vito and Filomena (née Benedetto) Volpe, who had come from Pescosansonesco, Abruzzo to Boston's North End on the SS Canopic in 1905; his father was in the construction business.
+He was the son of Italian immigrants Vito and Filomena (née Benedetto) Volpe, who had come from Pescosansonesco, Abruzzo, to Boston's North End on the SS Canopic in 1905; his father was in the construction business.

 Volpe attended the Wentworth Institute (later known as the Wentworth Institute of Technology) in Boston where he majored in architectural construction and entered the construction business, building his own firm in 1930.
-By the outbreak of World War II, it was one of the USA's leading construction companies.
+By the outbreak of World War II, it was one of the United States' leading construction companies.